Mehbooba (2018 film): Plot

 Later after severe search of Afreen Through one of the Afreen's friend he learned about Nadir and lodges a false complaint against him in the local police station.
 The police find him and bring him to PS.
 Then waiting for the right opportunity Roshan managed to escape from the PS and follows them to Hidayatulla's Home.
 Then there a new chaos ensues between Roshan and Hidayatulla.
-Then Nadir bashes Roshan and handed over to the police.
+Then Nadir bashes Roshan and hands him over to the police.
 Then Roshan reveals all the facts on Facebook live and escapes from the cops.
 Then he comes to Hidayatulla's home proposes to elope again.
 Then Afreen comes with him after a rough chase Shabbir has been killed by Nadir's goons however they managed to come till the border.
-Then Pakistan army also joins with Nadir then the Indian army also involves in the issue and warns them to not intervene in this matter are they face a severe consequence.
-After lot of chaos then the film ends with Roshan this time successfully crosses the border along with Afreen by Injuring Nadir severely with the support of Indian Army and ready for his training as Captain.
+Then Pakistan army also joins with Nadir then the Indian army also involves in the issue and warns them to not intervene in this matter else they will have to face a severe consequence.
+After lot of chaos then the film ends with Roshan this time successfully crossing the border along with Afreen by Injuring Nadir severely with the support of Indian Army and ready for his training as Captain.